 Leadership Team

-Gregory Murphy
+Gregory L. Murphy

-Interim Chief of Police
+Chief of Police

-With more than 30 years of law enforcement experience, Chief Gregory Murphy has held critical leadership positions focused on police operations, investigations and advocacy.
+With more than 30 years of law enforcement experience, Chief Gregory L. Murphy has held critical leadership positions focused on police operations, investigations and advocacy.

-After serving in the U.S. Air Force, Murphy started his law enforcement career with the Los Angeles Police Department (LAPD).
+After serving in the U.S. Air Force, Chief Murphy started his law enforcement career with the Los Angeles Police Department (LAPD).
 During his time at LAPD, he specialized in street gang enforcement and criminal gang activity suppression.
-Murphy also made significant contributions to help establish the agency’s data warehouse for collecting, tracking and reporting use-of-force incidents, preventable collisions, community complaints and lawsuits.
+Chief Murphy also made significant contributions to help establish the agency’s data warehouse for collecting, tracking and reporting use-of-force incidents, preventable collisions, community complaints and lawsuits.

-Following his career at LAPD, Murphy joined the University of California, Davis.
+Following his career at LAPD, Chief Murphy joined the University of California, Davis.
 He then became a regional manager for the California Commission on Peace Officer Standards Training (POST) in Sacramento, where he trained and consulted over 200 California police agencies.

-Murphy returned to higher education uniformed public safety after working in managerial positions for POST.
-Throughout his career, Murphy has served as chief of police across all three of California’s institutions of higher education: the California Community College, California State University and University of California systems.
+Chief Murphy returned to higher education uniformed public safety after working in managerial positions for POST.
+Throughout his career, Chief Murphy has served as chief of police across all three of California’s institutions of higher education: the California Community College, California State University and University of California systems.
 Most recently, he served as the Acting Chief of Police for the University of California, San Diego, where he has collaborated with the other nine UC campus police chiefs to implement elements of police reform within the UC System.

-Murphy holds a master’s degree in information technology and a bachelor’s degree in computer science.
+Chief Murphy holds a master’s degree in information technology and a bachelor’s degree in computer science.
 He is an ongoing lecturer for the University of Virginia’s Master’s in Public Safety Program and the Sierra Community College District’s Administration of Justice Program.
-Murphy's research includes studies on principled policing, police use of force and community policing.
+Chief Murphy's research includes studies on principled policing, police use of force and community policing.

 Hank Turner